phillipsj/phillipsj/input/posts/Authorize-NET-DPM-Helper.md

 I recently started diving into learning about payment gateways and payment processing.
 This is a new area for me and there a lot to learn.
 After Authorize .NET was settled on as our payment gateway, I went about the task of learning their .NET SDK.
 There are way to many options and I do not understand the pros and cons of each method, but after reading their documentation I settled on using their Direct Post Method (DPM) as it limited our exposure to sensitive information and the featureset is perfect for what we are currently doing.

 However, their example is a little rudimentary and just writes the HTML for the form using string concatenation and would be hard to maintain and customize.
-So I was curious as to what it would take to create an HTML helper for ASP .NET MVC that would be similiar to Html.BeginForm, so that way I could build by form using razor while still using their open and end form methods.
+So I was curious as to what it would take to create an HTML helper for ASP .NET MVC that would be similar to Html.BeginForm, so that way I could build by form using razor while still using their open and end form methods.

 \*I decided to try gists compared to the default highlighting in Tinkerer.